iomete/iom-docs/glossary/spark-tuning.md

 ---
 title: Spark Tuning
+description: Dive into Spark Tuning - Optimize memory, cores, and instances for seamless Apache Spark performance.
+Avoid bottlenecks with tailored settings.
-description: What is Spark Tuning?
-Spark Tuning refers to the process of adjusting settings to optimize memory, cores, and instances utilized by the system, ensuring seamless performance and avoiding resource bottlenecks in Apache Spark.
+banner_description: Spark Tuning refers to the process of adjusting settings to optimize memory, cores, and instances utilized by the system, ensuring seamless performance and avoiding resource bottlenecks in Apache Spark.
 alphabet: S
 ---